TheMatiaz0/Facepunch.Steamworks/README.md

 - [@tooda02](https://github.com/tooda02)
 - [@paradox-glitch](https://github.com/paradox-glitch)

-It's tested regularly on production with Telegraphist 1920 game, so there shouldn't be any critical bugs, but if you find anything please let me know in the [Issues](https://github.com/TheMatiaz0/Facepunch.Steamworks/issues) tab.
+It's tested regularly on production with Telegraphist 1920 game (with Unity 6000.0.58f2), so there shouldn't be any critical bugs, but if you find anything please let me know in the [Issues](https://github.com/TheMatiaz0/Facepunch.Steamworks/issues) tab.
 Thanks! ^^

 # Facepunch.Steamworks